mohangk/chatyuk/README.md

 1. Figure out if using browserify for the main Chatyuk object will be a hinderance when integrating with websites that also use some form of modules
 1. Add acceptance testing using nightwatch.js
   - http://www.slideshare.net/sethmcl/join-the-darkside-nightwatchjs
+1. Add sample on how to embed chatyuk on existing page
 1. Improve default style
   - Scrollbar in chat window is ugly
   - Vidio embed is not sized correctly